web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/output-files.md

 The most common output files are HTML files, JS files, and CSS files:

-- HTML files: default output to the root directory.
+- HTML files: default output to the root of dist directory.
 - JS files: default output to `static/js` directory,
 - CSS files: default output to the `static/css` directory.